Dangerous Beauty: Plot

 The Fourth Ottoman–Venetian War (1570–73) breaks out, and the city appeals to France for aid.
-Veronica is encouraged to seduce the King of France and secures a military alliance.
-Marco accuses her of enjoying being a courtesan, implying she ought to have rejected the King despite the risk to Venice.
-Veronica points out that she sacrificed their love for the good of the city, while he only did it to protect his family's political standing, and Marco leaves for war angry.
+In order to secure a military alliance, Veronica is encouraged to seduce the King of France, which she does.

+Accusing Veronica of enjoying being a courtesan, Marco implies she ought to have rejected the King despite the risk to Venice.
+Veronica points out that she sacrificed their love for the good of the city, while he only did it to protect his family's political standing, so Marco leaves for war angry.

+Being better connected and educated than the noblewomen left behind, Veronica is called to inform them of the war's progress.
+Soon ejected from the gathering, she and her noblewoman friend have a private conference, where she is asked to one day train her daughter to be a courtesan.
+Veronica points out she is not much freer in the end, having to plan to support herself in her old age.

 While the Venetians are fighting at sea, a plague hits the city.
 Religious zealots take the war and plague as punishment for the city's moral degradation, and Veronica's home is quarantined and almost ransacked by a mob.
+Marco returns before Veronica is charged and just before Paola dies of the plague.

-Veronica is summoned to appear before the Inquisition on charges of witchcraft and refuses to name her clients.
-When it appears that she will be executed, Marco publicly shames the Venetian ministers and senators into admitting their own adulteries and sins by standing up in the assembly.
-Bewildered by the extent of sin in the city, the Inquisitor drops the charges of witchcraft, and Marco and Veronica reconcile.
+Veronica is summoned to appear before the Inquisition on charges of witchcraft.
+Maffio, who is now a monsignor, leads the forces against Veronica, and Marco accuses him of having a personal vendetta against her.
+Marco declares that if she is guilty, then he—along with many others present―is her accomplice.
+Even when it appears that she will be executed, Veronica refuses to name her clients.
+Marco publicly shames the Venetian ministers and senators into admitting their own adulteries and sins by standing up in the assembly.
+Bewildered by the extent of sin in the city, and unwilling to attack so many powerful men, the Inquisitor drops the charges of witchcraft.

+Marco and Veronica were lovers the rest of their days.

 Cast

 Reception

-The film opened in limited release on 20 February 1998 to mixed but mostly positive reviews, receiving a 69 percent freshness rating on the movie critics website Rotten Tomatoes.
+The film opened in limited release on 20 February 1998 to mixed but mostly positive reviews, receiving a 70% rating on review aggregator website Rotten Tomatoes.
 Roger Ebert of the Chicago Sun-Times gives it 3 1/2 stars and lauds the writers, noting that "few movies have been so deliberately told from a woman's point of view....Most movies are made by males and show women enthralled by men.
 This movie knows better."
 Jack Mathews of the Los Angeles Times described it as "both blessed and cursed with inspiration."

 In its initial release, Dangerous Beauty played in only 10 theatres, although it did well, earning $105,989 (a per theater average of $10,599 across ten theaters).
-Dangerous Beauty eventually opened across 313 theaters, but earned only $4.5 million in the United States.
+Dangerous Beauty eventually opened across 313 theaters, and earned $4.5 million in the United States.